-OCRE and EOSC-Hub voucher activities are still ongoing, therefore, project results and documented feedback from researchers are not available.
+OCRE and EOSC-Hub voucher activities are still ongoing.
+Therefore, project results and documented feedback from researchers are not yet available.

-The most effective way to engage with the users for the collection of experiences needs to be determined (e.g. by collecting and comparing results of different approaches) as part of the voucher service onboarding process.
+The most effective way to engage with the users for the collection of experiences needs to be determined (e.g., by collecting and comparing results of different approaches) as part of the voucher service onboarding process.
 For example, distributing questionnaires at the same time as the vouchers might lead to low response rate and considerable selection bias in the responses received.

-Implications of using vouchers as a mechanism to offer free-at-the-point-of-use access to services for EOSC:
+Implications of using vouchers as a mechanism to offer free-at-the-point-of-use access to services for EOSC, provided the VAT and Cost Claim difficulties (4.1.2.5) are resolved: